ctxalgo/ctxalgoctpdocs/_posts/2016-03-19-zh_r504_rebalance_positions.md

         help='Path to a folder that contains base folders of all the relevant strategies and their corresponding ' 'trade executors. ')

+    parser.add_option(
+        '--trade-executor-name', type='string', dest='trade_executor_name', default=None,
+        help='The trade executor strategy name.
+This is used when --trade-executor is not given.
+Together with ' '--strategy-log-folder, it defines the base folder of the trade executor.
+It can be in form of ' 'either product.strategy, or just strategy.
+If the former, the product part must match the product ' 'defined in --strategy-map.')

     return parser